Revised: January 2019

 City of Salem recently arranged to let UGM use its leased property at 770 Commercial Street (which served as an inclement weather shelter a couple of weeks ago) for its overflow, after Chief Niblock cut it to 28 from the previous no-one-turned-away in inclement weather.
 But whereas UGM formerly could shelter up to ~300, now they've got only the 180 beds at the Mission, overflow capacity of 28, plus another 40-60 at 770 Commercial Street.
 That's a net loss of ~50-30 shelter beds.
 And keep in mind that up to one-half of those in, or seeking shelter, more than likely have higher needs that UGM can provide for.

 It's a similar story at the Salvation Army's Lighthouse Shelter.
-We spoke recently with one of SA's co-directors, Captain Kim Williams, who came to Salem from Oakland, California about 6 months ago.
+We spoke recently with one of TSA's co-directors, Captain Kim Williams, who came to Salem from Oakland, California about six months ago.
 She told us she expected Salem's homelessness issues would not be nearly as severe as what she'd left in California.
-She was surprised to learn that in fact, it's worse, particularly with respect to the severity of guests' mental health and substance abuse issues, and she's at a loss to know how to help many of them, given her program's (and the community's) limited resources.
-Jimmy's data of course support her observations.
+She was surprised to learn that in fact, they're worse, particularly with respect to the severity of guests' mental health and substance abuse issues, and she's at a loss to know how to help many of them, given her program's (and the community's) limited resources.
+Jimmy's data support her observations.

 |Slide courtesy Jimmy Jones|

-The Lighthouse Shelter takes in women and families with children.
-On the master waitlist Jimmy's compiling according to SPDAT score (most vulnerable at the top) there are, so far, 130 single female head-of-household families with a total of 138 children.
+UGM's Simonka Place takes in women and families with children.
+Jimmy's master list prioritizes based on SPDAT score (most vulnerable given highest priority).
+There are, so far, 130 single female head-of-household families with a total of 138 children.
 The average SPDAT score for those households is 9.88.
 That's outside the range where transitional housing is appropriate.

 Graph at right shows how many of those women report a history of domestic violence.

-The takeaway here is that the more shelters and more affordable housing are not going to address the needs of the most vulnerable -- and most visible -- in our community.
+The takeaway here is that more shelters and more affordable housing are not going to address the needs of the most vulnerable -- and most visible -- in our community.
 Neither is more transitional housing.
 This community needs to make resources available for permanent supportive housing, and prioritize existing resources according to SPDAT scores.
 We need to stop putting people where they can't succeed, stop trying to help them by giving them what we have available, and start trying to give them what they need to be successful.
-We can do this, and when we do, we will marvel that we waited so long.